ktxby Kaelio

 For a structured check inside scripts, use ktx status --json.

-When setup builds deep context, its final context check looks like:
+When setup finishes building context, its final context check looks like:

 output